otto-torino/django-baton/README.md

 <script src="{% static 'baton/js_snippets/init_baton.js' %}"></script>
 ```

-### <a name="baton-ai-editor-js">Baton AI + django-editor-js</a>
+### <a name="baton-ai-editor-js">Baton AI + Editor.js</a>

-[`django-editor-js`](https://github.com/otto-torino/django-editor-js) (Editor.js for Django) integrates with Baton AI **out of the box, zero-config**.
+[Editor.js for Django](https://github.com/otto-torino/django-editor-js) (the `dj-editor-js` package on PyPI, version 0.2.0+) integrates with Baton AI **out of the box, zero-config**.
 It ships an editor adapter that self-registers on `Baton.AI`, so translation, summarization and correction work on Editor.js fields — coexisting with CKEditor and native fields on the same form.

 There is nothing to add to `admin/base_site.html`: the adapter is loaded automatically via the widget's `Media`.
 Just make sure both apps are installed and the AI credentials are configured: